-- Convey the outer theme through supporting cast members and events.
+- Convey the external theme through supporting cast members and events.

-- Highlight changes in characters that take place over the course of the story.
+- Remind readers of the philosophical theme through changes that take place over the course of the story.

 Plot and Characters Convey Theme

-Think of plot as setting up events that force characters to deal with internal and external conflicts.
-Authors use those conflicts to reveal external and internal themes.
+Plot sets up events that force characters to deal with internal and external conflicts.
+Authors use those conflicts to reveal external, internal, and philosophical themes.

-The processes used to form themes vary by author.
+The methods used to choose themes vary by author.
 For example:

 - Preconceived Theme: You can come to the writing desk prepared to expand on a preconceived theme.
-This theme drives plot design and character development.
+This preconception drives plot design and character development.